Johanh0/Soma/README.md

 ## About The Project

-**Soma** is a web platform designed to provide users with essential health tools to help them stay healthy and improve their well-being.
+**SOMA** is a web platform designed to provide users with essential health tools to help them stay healthy and improve their well-being.
 The website offers three main features:

 1. **Exercise Finder**: A tool that helps users find exercises tailored to their needs and fitness goals, whether for strength, flexibility, or cardiovascular health.
 2. **Healthy Recipe Finder**: A feature that allows users to discover healthy, nutritious recipes that suit various dietary preferences and promote overall well-being.